Last week I shared a brand new, created just-for-you, icebreaker called “What’s on ur phone?“.

 Christmas icebreakers are a must for any Christmas fellowship you may be planning for your women’s ministry team, Bible study, small group, or Youth.

 This game is bound to bring about laughter and fun as women scramble to locate Christmas songs, Christmas-related photos, texts with Christmas lists, and more on their phones.

-Now I know, not all of your women have a smart phone.
+Now I know, not all of your women have a smartphone.
 That’s okay!
 This game can also be played in teams of two or more.
-In teams of two, one can record while the other searches their phone.
+In teams of two, one can record while the other search their phone.